 They're Truth Tellers Who Are Not Afraid to Be Honest

 An effective coach is a truth-teller or someone who will honestly and candidly provide his or her opinions.
 The goal is not to make everyone feel good by being buddies or friends but to hold leaders accountable ensuring that they will commit to a plan of action.
 Great coaches use measures on a regular basis to foster accountability and to gauge whether or not improvements have been made.

 An Effective Coach May Be a Thinking Partner

-Many times a leader needs a trusted confidant to explore ideas. different approaches. and challenges.
-Too often leaders are isolated in the "lonely at the top" syndrome and have few objective, agenda-free, talented, and experienced folks with whom to talk.
+Many times a leader needs a trusted confidant to explore ideas, different approaches, and challenges.
+Too often leaders are isolated in the "lonely at the top" syndrome and have few objective agenda-free, talented, and experienced folks with whom to talk.
 Having someone that will expand the conversation and creatively open the leader's view of the issue or opportunity is an invaluable asset for any successful leader.

 Effective Executive Coaches Hold Their Clients Accountable

 To optimize growth and enhance performance the leader must set direction and set out a plan of action steps to move toward both business and personal goals.
-The Executive Coach does not set the action items…they are set by the leader through "self-determination" in the coaching process.
+The Executive Coach does not set the action items… the leader sets them through "self-determination" in the coaching process.
 It is the coach's responsibility to hold the leader accountable for the timely resolution of the action items committed to by the client.
 Coaching is about developing the capabilities of high performers.
-While successful executive coaches are knowledgeable with hands-on experience they don't need to have all of the right answers to be effective.
+While successful executive coaches are knowledgeable with the hands-on experience they don't need to have all of the right answers to be effective.
 Rather, the best executive coaches challenge leaders to think for themselves by asking tough questions.
 With the right guidance, advice, and a little introspection, leaders make their own choices and that leads to far better answers every time.